Seminars & Lectures

 Bob married Barbara Martin in 1965 and the couple had three children.

 The annual Buehler-Martin Lectureship was created by the Martin family after Bob’s death to honor his memory.
-Under the program, each year we invite a distinguished statistician to spend a week with us giving three lectures.
-One lecture is less technical and appropriate for an audience wider than just statisticians.
 Previous lecturers and titles can be found here.

 Seymour Geisser Distinguished Lectures